To hit the gym, to do an at home program, to hit the wild out doors or to do a combination of all of them, that is the question.

 So how do you decide what is the right answer for you?
 Using three easy steps you can make your choice and move forward!

 The more information you have the better informed your decisions are.
-Create a list of features and benefits that you can eventually transfer to a pros and cons list.
+Create a list of features and benefits for each option that you can then compare.

-Do a pro and con list for each option that you are looking at, when done you can place them side by side to see which option better fits your personality and needs.
+When done you can place them side by side to see which option better fits your personality and needs.

-After looking at all of your options make a decision that fits your life.
+After looking at all your options make a decision that fits your life.
 Not your neighbor’s life or the financial guru on TV – but your life.
 Once you have made your choice jump in and start investing.